 Housewives League of Detroit

-The Housewives League of Detroit was formed in 1930 by Fannie B. Peck, wife of Reverend Dr. William Peck of the Bethel African Methodist Episcopal Church.
-Its purpose was to help Detroit’s black merchants.
-It formed at the height of the Depression when bigger and healthier businesses were suffering.
-The goal of the organization was to convince black Detroit housewives to patronize black businesses.
-By patronizing black businesses, this in turn would channel enough money into them to survive, build, and provide jobs for the city’s youths.
-To join, all you had to do was to commit to supporting black businesses, buy black products, patronize black professionals, and keep money in the black community.
+The Housewives League of Detroit was formed in 1930 by Fannie B. Peck, the wife of Reverend Dr. William Peck of the Bethel African Methodist Episcopal Church.
+Its purpose was to assist Detroit’s black merchants.
+The league emerged at the height of the Depression, when larger and healthier businesses were suffering.
+The organization aimed to persuade black Detroit housewives to support black-owned businesses.
+By doing so, they hoped to channel enough money into these enterprises to enable them to survive, grow, and create job opportunities for the city’s youths.
+To join, one simply had to commit to supporting black businesses, purchasing black products, utilizing black professionals, and circulating money within the black community.

-The original group started out with 50 members and over time expanded to 500 active members with 12,000 pledges of support from black Detroit housewives.
+The original group began with 50 members and gradually expanded to 500 active members, with an additional 12,000 pledges of support from black Detroit housewives.

 Helen Malloy was a founding member.
 She was also the adopted mother of Betty Shabazz (who was the wife of Malcom X) and the wife of Lorenzo Malloy who owned Malloy’s Better Shoe Repair Shop at 3409 Hastings St. Betty Shabazz remembered, “My mother was a great believer in prayer.
 But she always said that when you finished praying, you’ve got to work.”